vevcom/projectNext/README.md

 # Project Next
-Project Next is the new webpage for Sanctus Omega Broderskab.
+Project Next is the new website for Sanctus Omega Broderskab.

 ## Getting started